Denulion/Car-Service/README.md

 ## Credits

-This project was developed by **Andrej Titkov** as part of a learning exercise in Java and Spring Boot.
+This project was developed by **Andrej Titkov** using Java and Spring Boot.

 Special thanks to: